Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Acquired pathology - causes:

-• during pregnancy, due to the deepening of the deflection of the lower back to compensate for the increased load, lordosis becomes pathological, but after childbirth it returns to normal;
+• during pregnancy, due to the deepening of the arch of the lower back to compensate increased load, lordosis becomes pathological, but after childbirth returns to normal;

-• in patients with complicated flat feet, the spinal deflection deepens;
+• in patients with complicated flat feet, the vertebral deflection deepens;

 • hyperlordosis gives osteochondrosis and its varieties, as well as Schmorl's hernia;

-• due to mechanical damage to the vertebral structures, lordosis may increase;
+• because of mechanical damage vertebral structures lordosis may increase;

 • pathology is formed due to severe stretching or multiple muscle tears along the spine;

-• deflection may increase after any inflammatory process in the spine;
+• the deflection may increase after any inflammatory process in the spine;

-• also pathology is given by complications of radiculitis;
+• also pathology is given by complications of sciatica;

-• not the last cause of pathological lordosis in a modern person is a sedentary lifestyle and an almost constant sitting position;
+• not the last cause of pathological lordosis in modern man is a sedentary lifestyle and an almost constantly sitting position;

-• the disease can be diagnosed in those who are involved in heavy sports or experience other overloads that spasm the spinal muscles;
+• the disease can be diagnosed in those who play heavy sports or experience other overloads that spasm the spinal muscles;

 • the deflection deepens with gross metabolic disorders;